-The 2019 Plan continues to include a number of features similar to our 2015 Plan that we believe are consistent with the interests of our shareholders and sensible corporate governance practices, including the following:
+The Amended 2019 Plan continues to include the features of the 2019 Plan that we believe are consistent with the interests of our shareholders and sound corporate governance practices, including the following:

-- Incorporates a fungible share design.
-Like the 2015 Plan, full value awards (such as restricted stock units and performance stock units), count against the shares reserved for issuance at a 3:1 ratio, while appreciation awards (such as SARs and stock options) continue to be counted against the share reserve at a 1:1 ratio. - Minimum vesting or performance period for all awards.
+- Restrictions on dividends and dividend equivalents.
+The Amended 2019 Plan prohibits the payment of dividends or dividend equivalents on stock options and stock appreciation rights ("SARs"), and provides that any dividends or dividend equivalents payable with respect to shares or share equivalents subject to the unvested portion of a full value award will be subject to the same restrictions and risk of forfeiture as the shares or share equivalents to which such dividends or dividend equivalents relate. - Change in Control.
+The Amended 2019 Plan includes a definition of change of control and makes clear that no change in control would be triggered by shareholder approval of a business combination transaction, the announcement or commencement of a tender offer, or any board assessment that a change in control may be imminent. - Incorporates a fungible share design.
+Full value awards (such as restricted stock units and performance stock units), count against the shares reserved for issuance at a 3:1 ratio, while appreciation awards (such as SARs and stock options) continue to be counted against the share reserve at a 1:1 ratio. - Minimum vesting or performance period for all awards.
 A minimum vesting or performance period of one year is prescribed for all awards, subject to limited exceptions. - No repricing of underwater options or SARs without shareholder approval.
-The 2019 Plan prohibits, without shareholder approval, actions to reprice, replace, or repurchase options or SARs when the exercise price per share of an option or SAR exceeds the fair market value of a share of our common stock. - No discounted option or SAR grants.
-The 2019 Plan requires that the exercise price of options or SARs be at least equal to the fair market value of our common stock on the date of grant (except in the limited case of "substitute awards" as described below). - No liberal share recycling.
-We may not add back to the 2019 Plan's share reserve any shares that are delivered or withheld to pay the exercise price of an option award or to satisfy a tax withholding obligation in connection with any awards, shares that we repurchase using option exercise proceeds and shares subject to a SAR award that are not issued in connection with the stock settlement of that award upon its exercise.
+The Amended 2019 Plan prohibits, without shareholder approval, actions to reprice, replace, or repurchase options or SARs when the exercise price per share of an option or SAR exceeds the fair market value of a share of our common stock.

+- No discounted option or SAR grants.
+The Amended 2019 Plan requires that the exercise price of options or SARs be at least equal to the fair market value of our common stock on the date of grant (except in the limited case of "substitute awards" as described below). - No liberal share recycling.
+We may not add back to the Amended 2019 Plan's share reserve any shares that are delivered or withheld to pay the exercise price of an option award or to satisfy a tax withholding obligation in connection with any awards, shares that we repurchase using option exercise proceeds and shares subject to a SAR award that are not issued in connection with the stock settlement of that award upon its exercise.

-Description of the 2019 Stock Incentive Plan
+Description of the Amended 2019 Stock Incentive Plan